Showcase of Dynamics GP Processes in Dynamics 365 Business Central (Video)

 - Dynamics 365 Business Central | Licensing and Pricing Answers

-Contact us if you have any questions about Dynamics 365 Business Central.
+If you have any questions about Dynamics 365 Business Central, contact us

 Tracey: Welcome, everyone, to Encore’s presentation on Dynamics Showcase.
 Joining me today I have Rico Dammann, myself, Tracey.
 We’re gonna be doing the presentation or the demo of GP and how you do common functions in Business Central, Dynamics 365 Business Central.
 And we also have Tess, our wonderful Tess with us as well.
 If you have any questions, please type them into the chat and we will try and address them after we do the presentation.
 As well if you have something you’d like to see in the application, you can also type that in and Tess will be taking those questions at the end.